 16. Find your reason

-Staying on top of your finances will require some amount of time and effort.
-At some point, you’ll probably feel like giving up.
+Staying on top of your finances and gaining money management skills will require some amount of time and effort.
+So at some point, you’ll probably feel like giving up or saying, "I don't want to manage my money anymore!"
 It is a completely natural feeling.

 A few common reasons include getting rid of oppressive debt, becoming financially independent, and spending more time on the things that light you up.